New Project- Earthenware

 Migrations

+Migrations.
+Mixed media on cradled wood panel.
 I think about all those who have been displaced, dislocated, re-located, and misplaced.
 I think about all the routes they took to get to where they went, and how they got there and found a place that was entirely different than the one the map suggested.
-I think about those who never got to where they were going, and those who never found a place to go.
+I think …

 Hair Lines

-One of the sites where the politics of inclusion/exclusion are felt most keenly is the border.
+(click to view full size) One of the sites where the politics of inclusion/exclusion are felt most keenly is the border.
 It is there that all the intersections of race/class/gender/coloniality merge to a single, crucial instance, and through the omnipresent eye of surveillance, are reduced to a pass/fail system upon which survival can depend.
-To pass, the body must become undressed: you remove those articles of clothing that mark your difference, and regardless, mechanized scanners can see through them, right through your skin, your organs, down to your bones.
-This act of undressing reveals the ways that colonial systems mark racialized bodies with both fear and desire: they are necessary resources that carry a threat inside them, an excess that threatens to spill out at any moment.
+To …

 Burial/Excavation